What We Do

-In addition to our Public Relation services, we have experience in developing print books, eBooks, websites, mobile sites, photo scrapbooks, video scrapbooks, multimedia projects, brochures, pamphlets, and manuals.
-We are “digital archaeologists” and enjoy working with and preserving old photographs.
-Contact us for a free consultation and quote today.
+Are you in need of a new website that’s connected to your social media accounts?
+How about a video that explains your business?
+We are convergent media experts, and our clients rave about our “intuitive” web development skills and communications package.
+In addition to our communication services, we have experience in developing print books, eBooks, websites, mobile sites, photo scrapbooks, video scrapbooks, multimedia projects, brochures, pamphlets, and manuals.
+We are “digital archaeologists” and enjoy working with and preserving old photographs.duals, including executives, media celebrities, officials, policymakers, industrialists, support staff and individuals.

 Archaeology/Cultural Resource Management

 Cultural Resource Management phases are conducted in stages referred to as I, II and III.
 Hands on Heritage’s archaeologists assists its clients with small Phase I and II investigations, and if Phase III is needed, help you identify the best impact mitigation plan.
-We partner with Northcentral Chapter 8, Society for Pennsylvania Archaeology.
 Our archaeological fieldwork serves two purposes: we help the client move forward with site identification, leading to protection or mitigation, and we provide a hands-on learning opportunity to students and avocational archaeologists.